-The study involves a \\\\\ month data collection effort in which a data collection system containing sensors and video cameras will be installed in the vehicle(s) you regularly drive to record a variety of driving measures.
+The study involves a one-year data collection effort in which a data collection system containing sensors and video cameras will be installed in the vehicle(s) you regularly drive to record a variety of driving measures.
 As a fully enrolled secondary participant, you would complete the following activities:

-- 1. Complete the enrollment process, which should take no more than 20 minutes, and return the forms to CUBRC.
+- 1. Complete the enrollment process, which should take no more than 20 minutes, and return the forms to IU Transportation Research Center at 501 S Madison St, Bloomington, IN 47403.
 These forms include: - a.
 This informed consent form - b.
 A brief questionnaire about you and your driving history - c.
 A questionnaire about your driving behaviors - 2.
 Provide us with a digital picture of your face so that we may automatically identify you as a secondary driver.
 We will provide instructions on how to do this when we talk to you on the phone about your participation. - 3.
 Drive as you normally would. - 4.
-Let us or the primary participant know if you notice any unusual warning light activity, for example, warning lights that go on or off. - 5.
-While you are in the study, we ask that you not drive the vehicle into any areas where cameras are not allowed, including any international border crossings, military bases, or similar facilities. - 6.
-If you are in a crash while in the study, we ask that you do five things (in the following order): - a.
+While you are in the study, we ask that you not drive your vehicle into any areas where cameras are not allowed, including any international border crossings, military bases or similar facilities. - 5.
+If you are in a crash while in the study, we ask that you do six things (in the following order): - a.
 Seek emergency help the way that you normally would. - b.
-If possible, press an incident button that is located near the rear view mirror to describe the incident.
+As soon as it is safe, press an incident button that is located near the rear view mirror to describe the incident.
 The system will then record your brief description.
 You will know the button is working if the red light comes on when you press it. - c.
-Call us at (716) 204-5138 or (716) 204-5177 to notify us as soon as it is safe to do so. - d.
+Call us at 812-855-3908 to notify us as soon as it is safe to do so. - d.
 Allow a member of the research team to interview you about the crash if we decide that your crash should be investigated in more detail.
-This interview would ideally take place soon after the crash, but only when you are comfortable and able to do so. - e.
-Allow us to have access to the police accident report, if any, which results from the crash.
+This interview would ideally take place soon after the crash, but only when you are comfortable and able to do so.